-The office is in what was a screened porch off the kitchen.
-It is open 24/7 and features a freezer, ice, fridge, microwave, and morning coffee and tea, as well as a courtesy phone for local calls.
+The office is in what was a screened porch off the original kitchen.
+It is open 24/7 and features a fridge, freezer/ice, microwave, and morning coffee and tea, as well as books, puzzles, games, picnic items, a courtesy phone for local calls, and more.

 The original old-fashioned garage provides locked bike storage for guests.

-The ever-popular downstairs Rose Room (11 x 15), named after original owner Mary’s middle name and favorite flower, is a homey rose-themed room with queen-sized bed, table, and dresser.
+Our most popular Rose Room (11 x 15), named after original owner Mary’s middle name and favorite flower, is a homey, rose-themed downstairs room with queen bed, table, and dresser.
 In what was the house’s original living room, it boasts intricate glass etching on the front door.
-It also has its own porch, where you can enjoy the wicker settee while looking out over the front lawn and gardens.
-Perfect for longer stays and celebrations.
+It also has its own porch, where you can relax in the wicker settee while gazing out over the front lawn and gardens.
+Perfect for couples, celebrations, and longer stays.

-The Americana-themed American Room (16 x 16), is downstairs, in what was a newer addition to the house.
-A family room, it features two double beds, and can sleep four (five with flip bed).
+The American Room (16 x 16), is downstairs, in what was a newer addition to the house.
+A family room, it features two queen beds, and can sleep four (five with flip bed).
 The headboards are handmade from old barn boards from the horse farm Mer used to own.

 The Lavender and Lace Room (11 x 15), the original second bedroom, is upstairs, and decorated in soothing purples and greens.
-It has a queen-sized bed and overlooks the front lawn and gardens.
+It has a queen bed and overlooks the front lawn and gardens.

-The Paisley and Wicker Room (12 x 12, with 7 x 12 alcove), the original master bedroom, is upstairs, in cheery bright colors with wicker accents.
-It possesses a double bed, as well as a charming alcove with a twin bed, and can thus sleep three.
+The Paisley and Wicker Room (12 x 12, with 7 x 12 alcove), the original master bedroom, is upstairs, in vibrant colors with wicker accents.
+It possesses a double bed, as well as a twin bed set off in a charming alcove, and can thus sleep three.